openregulatory/templates/templates/techdoc/62304/sop-integrated-software-development.md

 ### 2. Usability Engineering and Risk Management Planning

 The risk management and usability engineering activities are planned and documented.

+The Risk Management Plan defines criteria for risk acceptability in the form of a risk policy and a risk acceptance matrix.
+It defines risk acceptability both for individual risks and the overall residual risk.
+The risk acceptance matrix is created by performing the following steps:
+* Estimate product usage over its lifetime
+* Define categories for the severity of harm (for example, categories may range from zero harm to death of a patient)
+* Define probability categories (for example, categories may range from ‘unthinkable’ over ‘rare’ to ‘certain’).
+* Start by defining the least probable category which has an absolute occurrence number of less than one.
+From there on, the more frequently occurring categories are added with probability increments of 10^2.
+* Create the risk acceptance matrix and define which combinations of the categories are deemed acceptable.
+Use color coding: red combinations represent unacceptable risks; yellow combinations represent risks that are acceptable.
+* Note: no fields are marked as green as all risks must be reduced as far as possible.

 The Usability Evaluation Plan includes summative and formative usability evaluation activities.

 | Participants                            |
 |-----------------------------------------|